TwistingTwists/obsidian-tools/elixir reading.md

 - [ ] Be a Mentor
 - [ ]

-> It turns out that, coupled with my natural talent, a few hours of invest- ment have made these “always wanted to be able to do it” abilities attainable.
+> It turns out that, coupled with my natural talent, a few hours of investment have made these “always wanted to be able to do it” abilities attainable.

 ## Compilers
 - [ ] Dispatchex - Protocols - implement pattern matching in protocols?